 We believe it is important to execute growth investment aggressively to powerfully promote our core strategies.
 With regard to growth investment, we plan to invest a total of ¥100 billion over the three-year period of the Medium-Term Management Plan in the three areas of M&A, R&D and business development, and investment in people.
 In the fiscal year ended March 31, 2024, we invested ¥28.4 billion.
-The breakdown of the investment is ¥6.9 billion for M&A, ¥16.2 billion for R&D and business development, and ¥5.1 billion for investment in people.
+The breakdown of the investment is ¥6.9 billion for M&A, ¥16.2 billion for R&D and business development, and people.